Bad Haircut? Don't Panic, Here's What Actually Helps

 Most "bad" haircuts just need time and a little creativity.
 Here's what actually works when you're stuck with a cut you didn't want.

-Give It a Few Days
+Give It a Few Days Before You Panic

 I know you want to fix it immediately, but don't.
-Hair looks totally different right after a cut, it's been blown out, styled with professional products, and handled by someone who isn't you.
+Hair looks totally different right after a cut.
+It's been blown out, styled with professional products, and handled by someone who isn't you.
 That's not how it's going to look tomorrow morning.

 Sleep on it.
 Wash it.
 Style it the way you normally would.
-I've had clients come back a week later saying they actually love it now.
+We've had clients come back a week later saying they actually love it now.
 Sometimes your brain just needs time to adjust.

 Take some photos too.
 What looks too short from the front might look great from the side.
 You might hate it down but love it pulled back.
 Give yourself a chance to see it from different angles before you decide it's a disaster.